Mariveles: During the Marcos dictatorship

+Contemporary history

+In July 2010, the Freeport Area of Bataan Act (Republic Act 9728, approved on October 23, 2009) became effective, turning the Bataan Export Processing Zone or Bataan Economic Zone (BEPZ/BEZ) under PEZA into Freeport Area of Bataan (FAB) of Authority of the Freeport Area of Bataan (AFAB).

+During the first term of Mayor Ace Jello Concepcion in 2017, the municipality's coat of arms was updated to the current one featuring a Philippine flag star and sun, fish, grain, Bataan Death March marker, mountain, and gear, and with the founding year 1757.
+It changed its color from green to pink as the second version from 2019 to 2022 under Jo Castañeda.
+With Concepcion's start of second term as mayor on June 30, 2022, the seal reverted to its original green color.

+On February 12, 2024, with the approval of the Office of the President of the Philippines through Executive Secretary Lucas Bersamin, the current third version of the 2017 seal began to be used where the seal now resembles the Great Seal of the Philippines and dropped the establishment year.
+However, the first version still continued to be used nowadays.

 Geography

 Mariveles is located around the Mariveles Bay, a large cove at the southern tip of the Bataan Peninsula.
 It is adjacent to Manila Bay to the east, and the South China Sea to the west.

 Mariveles is 40 km from Balanga and 164 km from Manila via the North Luzon Expressway (NLEX), Jose Abad Santos Avenue, and Roman Highway.
 It borders Bagac to the west and northwest, Limay to the north and northeast, and Manila Bay to the east.

 According to the Philippine Statistics Authority, the municipality has a land area of 153.90 km2 constituting of the 1,372.98 km2 total area of Bataan.
 Of this, about 69% consist of the pastureland, 19% of forestland, 6% agricultural lands and the remaining 6% for residential and industrial use.